nafeeur/AstronOt-Bot/README.md

 # Astronut-Bot
+This project utilizes several of NASA's API's to create a discord bot using Python.
+The bot responds to a number of commands to return space-related facts and pictures.

 ## What it does
 The discord bot recognizes a total of 7 commands that it will respond to in the form of a discord message.
 The commands are also in the form of discord messages: